BA History & Economics | Preliminary Examination - Course Handbook

 Assessment: A 3-hour written examination takes place at the end of the Trinity Term.
 This accounts for 25% of your overall mark.

-Offering a choice of 26 subjects, this paper is based on the study of selected primary texts and documents, and provides the opportunity to engage with a range of more specialist approaches to understanding the past.
+The Optional Subject challenges you to examine a closely-defined period or theme in greater depth than the outline papers.
+This paper is based on the study of selected primary texts and documents, and provides the opportunity to engage with a range of more specialist approaches to understanding the past.

 Course information for each of the options available can be found at: https://canvas.ox.ac.uk/courses/22234/pages/optional-subject-paper- options?module_item_id=209524

-1. Approaches to History: Anthropology and History; Archaeology and History; Art and History; Economics and History; Gender and Women’s History; Sociology and History; Histories of Race
+1. Approaches to History: Anthropology and History; Archaeology and History; Art and History; Economics and History; Gender and Women’s History; Sociology and History; Histories of Race; Environmental Histories

 2. Historiography: Tacitus to Weber: Tacitus, Augustine, Machiavelli, Gibbon, Ranke, Macaulay, Weber.